Easy Crockpot Hot Chocolate

 How to make

 Mix all the ingredients together in a 6 quart crockpot.
-Cook on low for 4-6 hours, stirring often the first hour, to make sure the chocolate incorporates and doesn’t burn on the bottom.
+Cook on low for 2-3 hours (or until heated through to your liking), stirring often the first hour, to make sure the chocolate incorporates and doesn’t burn on the bottom.

 In the 30 minutes before serving, add large and mini marshmallows to the crockpot.
 They’ll get all melty and yummy!
 Use a ladle to serve hot chocolate into mugs, then top with all of your favorite hot chocolate toppings.